dynamsoft-docs/license-server-docs/selfhosting/usageAlerts.md

 > * 14:00 Failure rate:51%, third email triggered
 > ...

+## Questions

+### Can I add multiple recipants for the email notification?

+Yes, simply use a semicolon to separate different emails.

+### When do I receive the notifications?

+The notifications are sent based on the usage and the license type as mentioned above.

-## Can I adjust the conditions under which notifications are sent?
+### Can I adjust the conditions under which notifications are sent?

 Currently, this is not supported.